What Does a Neuropsychologist Do?

 By gaining insight into this connection, neuropsychologists may be able to rule out physical/structural brain disorders and other neurological disorders when developing a treatment plan for individuals with cognitive or behavioral problems.

 Some behavioral and cognitive conditions may result from a treatable neurological problem.
 If a primary care practitioner suspects this, the referring doctor may send the patient to a neuropsychologist to administer tests.
-Based on the neuropsychological exam and standardized tests’ results, they can then determine what the problem may be.
+Based on the neuropsychological exam and standardized test results, they can then determine what the problem may be.
 Neuropsychologists will also often be consulted after brain injury or brain surgery to look for any behavioral or mood changes.

 Neuropsychologists are medical doctors, unlike psychologists.
 For this reason, they have the ability to diagnose and treat mental health conditions with clinical tests and medications.
-For example, neuropsychologists often perform diagnostic testing for those experiencing symptoms of autism or ADHD.
+For example, neuropsychologists often perform neuropsychological testing for those experiencing symptoms of autism or ADHD.

 Neuropsychologists treat several neurological problems and the mental/psychological problems that may go along with medical conditions like brain disease or brain trauma, including the following: